swt30/radian-flake/README.md

 # radian-flake
 A Nix flake for the excellent [radian console](https://github.com/randy3k/radian) in R.

+Experimental - I'm still new to flakes and don't fully understand how to get them building consistently across systems.
+This currently works on x86_64-darwin; I haven't yet tested other systems.

 Run radian using `nix run github:swt30/radian-flake`.
 Or create an R development environment using a flake like the one below:

 ```nix